-Additionally, footage that enforces authenticity like interviews and testimonials can go a long way in the creation of the initial link between viewers and your content.
+Additionally, footage that enforces authenticity can go a long way in the creation of the initial link between viewers and your content.
 Establishing a narrative based on human connection is a surefire way to keep viewers watching past those initial few seconds.

 One of Frozen Fire’s go-to techniques for crafting an engaging video is variation of content.
-A video that consists of four minutes of only interview footage is likely to lose viewer interest in a matter of seconds.
+A video that consists of four minutes of only interview footage is likely to quickly lose viewer interest.
 Implementing a variety of visuals, however, gives viewers more to look at and makes them far more likely to stick around!

 The use of b-roll, for example, is an incredibly successful way to visually supplement your script and cut up otherwise static content.
 Intercutting footage of what’s being discussed allows viewers to make easy, visual connections.
 Watch the video below for a great example of this technique.

-You could also choose to spice things up with the use of text overlays, motion graphics, or text animations—all of which serve to keep your viewers captivated by your content.
+You could also spice things up with text overlays, motion graphics, or text animations.
+These all serve to keep your viewers captivated by your content.
 Check out the example below:

 As previously mentioned, audio from interviews, testimonials, and voice-over recordings are all effective ways to add variety to your videos and strengthen your messaging efforts.